 Deposits.
 The school board must advertise and accept bids for depositories no less than once every three years as required by Section 37-7-333, Miss.
 Code Ann.
 (1972).
 The collateral pledged for the school district's deposits in financial institutions is held in the name of the State Treasurer under a program established by the Mississippi State Legislature and is governed by Section 27-105-5, Miss.
 Code Ann.
 (1972).
 Under this program, the entity's funds are protected through a collateral pool administered by the State Treasurer.
 Financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
-In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation.
+In the event of failure of a financial institution, securities pledged by the Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation.